udacity/rbnd-toycity-part1/README.md

 * Name => The name of the product
 * Retail price => The retail price as listed for that product
 * Total purchases => The total number of purchases for that project
-* Total Sales => The sum of all "purchases" "price"
+* Total Sales => The sum of all individual items sold.
+This is the sum of the purchase price for each product.
+In the case of "LEGO Iron Man vs. Ultron": We sold two products.
+One was sold for $17.99 and the other for 18.99.
+The result is $36.98
 * Average Price => Total Sales / number of purchases
 * Average Discount => Retail Price - Average Price